 While some cases have been reported elsewhere, the most dangerous forms of Ebola are largely found in central and western Africa.
 So you're probably safe if you don't venture into those parts of the world very frequently.
-But if you do, the best ways to protect yourself from the virus are:
+But if you do, here are some recommended precautions.

-If you are unlucky enough to contract the disease, go to the next page to learn more about how doctors and scientists detect it and what they are doing to try to thwart the virus from its path of destruction.
+Keep reading to learn more about how doctors and scientists detect Ebola and what they are doing to try to thwart the virus from its path of destruction.